What Rehabilitation Therapists should look for when choosing for a Home Health job. Plus FREE Printable interview questions!

 - How many patients can I expect to see each week?
 How does this number compare to the number of patients other disciplines see each week?

 - If it is not a full caseload, then how long do you expect it to take to build up to a full caseload?

 - How large do you expect my territory to be?
 Are there daily mileage limits and drive time limits that can be set?

-Bolstered by the knowledge in this article, we hope that you are now MUCH more confident as you research, interview for, and eventually choose a Home Health Agency to work for!
+Bolstered by the knowledge in this article, we wish you the best as research, interview for, and eventually choose a Home Health Agency!
+Good luck!